-- You must complete a research assignment of 50 pages during the programme in order to develop research skills. - The due date for this research assignment is the last day of the fourth term. - All MDiv assignments are examined internally by the supervisor, as well as by an external examiner. - Research may be carried out in any of the following six disciplines: Ecclesiology, Missiology, New Testament, Old Testament, Practical Theology and Systematic Theology.
+- You must complete a research assignment of 50 pages during the programme in order to develop research skills. - The due date for this research assignment is the last day of the fourth term. - All MDiv assignments are examined by an internal, as well as an external examiner. - Research may be carried out in any of the following six disciplines: Ecclesiology, Missiology, New Testament, Old Testament, Practical Theology and Systematic Theology.